DaroHacka/LoomFinder/README.md

 however you feel that the most inspiring books are in that particular direction, so you pick one up and read a random chapter.
 This is how loomfinder works.
 Have a nice journey!

+Version 1.4.0 is way more stable than the previous one, and by simply modifying the rows in rows=1000&page=1 from 50 to 1000, the rate of success has increased noticeably.

+You can now save the author of your query.
+LoomFinder will ask you if you want to save the author or pass.
+The advantage is that each time you save a new author to your text file, your list of authors will grow.
+Then you can run loomfinder prose, and a random selection will be made from your text file and sent as a new query to the Internet Archive.

+At the end of each query, LoomFinder will ask if you want to save the author, and you can either press 'y', 'n', or wait ten seconds after which the program will finalize.
+However, you may want to change the ten seconds to sixty seconds if you want more time to evaluate whether the author is worth saving.
+Alternatively, if you are more interested in having a more sprightly tool, so you can make many queries at once, you can leave it as is.

 positional arguments:
   params                Search parameters: [t:title] [g:genre] [x:anything] [a:author] [s:subject] [d:date]